 - In 2014, HITAP International Unit (HIU) was established with the objective to provide technical and other supports on HTA for developing countries for institutionalized HTA system in those countries.

-- In 2014, HITAP and other experts in health made a move to push through the Resolution of the World Health Organization (WHO) on Health Intervention and Technology Assessment in Support of Universal Health Coverage.
+- In 2014, HITAP and other experts in health made a move to push through the Resolution of the World Health Organization (WHA67.23) on Health Intervention and Technology Assessment in Support of Universal Health Coverage.